mstniy/cuda_virtual_interplay/README.md

         ...
     };

-The approach taken by the master branch does not have this restriction, if you do not need to access migrate virtual base classes.
-One disadvantage of this method is that it can fail silently by mistaking data bytes for vtable bytes and overwriting them during migrations.
+One disadvantage of trying to migrate virtual bases is that it can fail silently by mistaking data bytes for vtable bytes and overwriting them during migrations.
+It is also slower, since it needs to check every byte to see if it belongs to the vtable or not.
-For a technique that fails loudly, see the master branch.

 ## Usage

 `#include "virtual_interplay.h"` to access the library.
 The base class of the classes to be migrated shall inherit from `interplay_movable` and the most derived subclasses shall inherit from `implements_interplay_movable`.
+If you need to access virtual bases across CUDA boundaries, set `resuscitateVirtualBases=true`.
-Use `__host__ __device__` to make sure your move and default constructors are callable from both the host and the device.
+Use `__host__ __device__` to make sure your move (and default, if you want to migrate virtual bases) constructor is callable from both the host and the device.
 Mark the virtual functions with `__device__` to let them be used from the device, or with `__host__ __device__` to let them be used on both sides.

 To migrate an array of objects to the device, do: